-- ➤ The City will develop targeted education and outreach and technical assistance programs regarding practices and obligations for keeping debris and pollutants out of the stormwater drainage system.
-Stakeholder groups will be trained in appropriate erosion control and sediment prevention practices, as well as stormwater management BMPs. - The City will seek to form partnerships with neighborhoods or groups interested in providing assistance in maintaining local waterways. - ▶ The City will develop, implement, and enforce appropriate building, design, and Municipal Codes to address water quality compliance issues, including pollution, habitat, and aesthetic issues, to encourage the development of urban waterways that are positive amenities in the community.
+Goal #2 Educate industries, businesses, and citizens on the need for water quality protection.
+Policies: The City will develop targeted education and outreach and technical assistance programs regarding practices and obligations for keeping debris and pollutants out of the stormwater drainage system.
+Stakeholder groups will be trained in appropriate erosion control and sediment prevention practices, as well as stormwater management BMPs.
+The City will seek to form partnerships with neighborhoods or groups interested in providing assistance in maintaining local waterways.
+The City will develop, implement, and enforce appropriate building, design, and Municipal Codes to address water quality compliance issues, including pollution, habitat, and aesthetic issues, to encourage the development of urban waterways that are positive amenities in the community.
+Implementation Actions: The City will continue to support outreach and education efforts regarding water quality, riparian and wetland areas, including business, contractor, and developer outreach programs to educate these parties about their impacts on stormwater quality.
+The City will continue to maintain enforcement and compliance activities, including inspections, technical assistance, and code enforcement.
+Implementation of BMPs included in the NPDES MS4 Plan Implement BMPs consistent with NPDES Minimum Control Measure #1, Public Education and Outreach on Stormwater Impacts, to engage the public in the efforts to create positive urban amenities.
+INPUES IVIS4 PIAN Implement BMPs consistent with NPDES Minimum Control Measure #3, Illicit Discharge Detection and Elimination, to ensure that waterways are safe, meet State water quality standards, and can function as positive amenities.

-Implementation Actions

-- ▶ The City will continue to support outreach and education efforts regarding water quality, riparian and wetland areas, including business, contractor, and developer outreach programs to educate these parties about their impacts on stormwater quality. - ➤ The City will continue to maintain enforcement and compliance activities, including inspections, technical assistance, and Code enforcement.

-In addition to the above implementation actions, BMPs included in the NPDES MS4 plan for the following Minimum Control Measures will be implemented:

-- ▶ Implement BMPs consistent with NPDES Minimum Control Measure #1, Public Education and Outreach on Stormwater Impacts, to engage the public in the efforts to create positive urban amenities. - ▶ Implement BMPs consistent with NPDES Minimum Control Measure #3, Illicit Discharges Detection and Elimination, to ensure that waterways are safe, meet State water quality standards, and can function as positive amenities.

-Provide guidelines and regulations for the development, and general, community for preserving stormwater quality.

-Policies

-- ➤ The City will develop and implement Codes addressing water quality and natural resource management, consistent with State and Federal requirements, to provide clear and objective standards for development. - ➤ The City will develop, within fiscal constraints, adequate stormwater infrastructure, and will maintain a Stormwater Capital Facilities Master Plan that identifies public and private infrastructure needed to facilitate planned growth patterns.
+Goal #3 Provide guidelines and regulations for the development and general community for preserving stormwater quality.
+Policies: The City will develop and implement Codes addressing water quality and natural resource management, consistent with State and Federal requirements, to provide clear and objective standards for development.
+The City will develop, within fiscal constraints, adequate stormwater infrastructure, and will maintain a Stormwater Capital Facilities Master Plan that identifies public and private infrastructure needed to facilitate planned growth patterns.
+Implementation The City will continue to update its Stormwater Capital Facilities Master Plan.
+Actions: The City will pursue capital projects supporting stormwater infrastructure development, consistent with fiscal restraints, State and Federal requirements, and the needs of the community.

-Implementation Actions

-- ▶ The City will continue to update its Stormwater Capital Facilities Master Plan. - ▶ The City will pursue capital projects supporting stormwater infrastructure development, consistent with fiscal restraints, State and Federal requirements, and the needs of the community.
 These projects will be identified in the Stormwater Capital Facility Master Plan.

-In addition to the above implementation actions, BMPs included in the MS4 plan for the following Minimum Control Measures (See Chapter Five MS4 Plan) will be implemented:

-- ▶ Implement BMPs consistent with NPDES Minimum Control Measure #1, Public Education and Outreach on Stormwater Impacts, to ensure that the development community is knowledgeable and informed regarding stormwater regulations. - ▶ Implement BMPs consistent with NPDES Minimum Control Measure #2, Public Involvement/Participation, to ensure that the public has adequate input into new requirements or regulations.
+Implementation of BMPs included in the Implement BMPs consistent with NPDES Minimum Control Measure #1, Public Education and Outreach on Stormwater Impacts, to ensure that the development community is knowledgeable and informed regarding stormwater regulations.
+NPDES MS4 Plan Implement BMPs consistent with NPDES Minimum Control Measure #2, Public Involvement/Participation, to ensure that the public has adequate input into new requirements or regulations.

-Section 4.0 Receiving Streams and Storm Sewer Mapping

-4.1 Washington City's Drainage System

-Information regarding Washington City's Drainage Systems.
-Several large drainage basins influence the City.
-The City's storm sewer system encompasses an extensive network of pipe, open waterways, and flood control structures.
-In 2004, an outfall inventory was conducted by the City to identify known and unknown stormwater outfalls.

-Receiving Streams

-Storm Sewer Mapping

-Washington City's Drainage Systems
+SECTION 4: RECEIVING STREAMS - STORM SEWER MAPPING

+4.1 WASHINGTON CITY'S DRAINAGE SYSTEMS